 She is currently working on a scholarly edition of Virginia Woolf's Orlando, co-edited with Ian Blyth, for Cambridge University Press; and completing a series of articles on waste and efficiency in British culture in the late nineteenth and early twentieth centuries.

 Her teaching interests include nineteenth and twentieth century British literature, Virginia Woolf, psychoanalytic and cultural theory, and introductory women's studies.
 Recently she has been experimenting with blended learning, teaching one of her courses partially online.
-In Fall 2015, she is teaching on the William & Mary in DC campus with colleague Heather Macdonald.
+In Fall 2015, she taught a semester program, "Social Movements in the Nation's Capital," at the William & Mary in DC campus with colleague Heather Macdonald.